 Giving to Special Collections

-All of Special Collections' researchers and supporters have an opportunity to partner with us to promote and advance the preservation of Arkansas and University history, whether that's by sharing our materials through publication and word-of-mouth, advocating for libraries and special collections to legislators and stakeholders, or making direct contributions.
+All of Special Collections' researchers and supporters have an opportunity to partner with us to promote and advance the access to and the preservation of the university's distinctive collections, whether that's by sharing our materials through publication and word-of-mouth, advocating for libraries and special collections to legislators and stakeholders, or making direct contributions.
 Special Collections welcomes both material and monetary donations in order to support our collecting and research mission.

 The Special Collections archival staff prepares manuscript materials for use.
-This task may include cleaning, arranging, and boxing papers, and creating online finding aids for researchers to consult.
-Information about the materials is entered into the library catalog and on the Special Collections website.
-When donors place family manuscripts or other rare materials in Special Collections, they can be confident that these materials will be carefully maintained in a secure environment.
-Through the years, they will be a lasting memorial to the donors and their achievements.
+This task includes cleaning, arranging, and boxing papers, and creating online finding aids for researchers to consult.
+We collaborate with colleagues in the libraries to describe our print collections.
+Information about these materials is entered into the library catalog and on the Special Collections website.
+When you donate manuscripts to Special Collections, these materials are carefully maintained in a secure environment.
+These collections provide researchers opportunities to better understand the course of the human experience and provide the basis for books, articles, theses and dissertations, plays, poetry and works of art.

-For additional information regarding gifts of manuscript collections and other archival materials, please contact:
+For additional information regarding gifts of manuscript collections, please contact:

 - Collections Management and Processing Unit Head